Share This Guide

 Moving to South Florida from New York?

 Thousands of New Yorkers make the move every year — and for good reason.
-No state income tax, 250+ days of sunshine, and home prices that go further than you'd expect.
+No state income tax, year-round sunshine, and home prices that go further than you'd expect.

 0% State Income Tax